citp/privacy-policy-historical/t/th/the/thenewcivilrightsmovement.com.md

-> *The following text is extracted and transformed from the thenewcivilrightsmovement.com privacy policy that was archived on 2019-03-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190330100053id_/https%3A//www.thenewcivilrightsmovement.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the thenewcivilrightsmovement.com privacy policy that was archived on 2019-12-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191231021701id_/https%3A//www.thenewcivilrightsmovement.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy - The New Civil Rights Movement

 The New Civil Rights Movement (“NCRM”) and our parent organization, AlterNet Media, respect your privacy and are committed to protecting it through our compliance with this policy.
 This policy describes the types of information we may collect from you or that you may provide when you visit our website, and our practices for collecting, using, maintaining, protecting, and disclosing that information.